davidkern13/video-react-hooks/docs/docs.md

 ### 1.1.7

-The version have a core events effects that video element tag is have
+The version have a core effects based on video element events

 | Hooks                   | Event           | Type                 | Description        |
 | ---                     | :---            | :--                  | ---                |